You can now have your say on more of the new bus corridors proposed in the BusConnects programme – the overhaul of Dublin’s bus network.

 Of particular interest to cyclists in this phase is the Rathfarnham route in Rathmines, where there are currently two options on the table: the cycle track could follow the bus corridor through the village, Richmond St and the Camden St route into the city, or follow a newly-built route to join the latter part of the Kimmage to City Centre cycle track at the Grand Canal (see above).

 In this phase of the scheme, approximately 665 properties could face losing a portion of their gardens or driveways to allow for road widening, with the majority of those on the Greenhills and Rathfarnham corridors.
 The NTA will talk directly to the owners of these properties over the coming weeks.

 Around 290 trees will need to be removed for the works on these six corridors, but these are to be replaced, where possible, at the completion of the project.

-The consultation for the Phase 1 routes has been extended to March 29th for the Swords, Blanchardstown, Clongriffin and Lucan corridors.
+The consultation for the Phase 1 corridors (Swords, Blanchardstown, Clongriffin and Lucan) has been extended to March 29th.

 The preferred routes for the remaining six corridors will be published in Phase 3 in mid-February and the public consultation for those will run until the end of April.
 They are: Ballymun to City Centre, Finglas to Phibsborough, Bray to City Centre, Blackrock to Merrion, UCD/Ballsbridge to City Centre and Ringsend to City Centre.